MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

    :::image type="content" border="true" source="media/howto-register-passwordless-passkey-direct-android/having-trouble.png" alt-text="Screenshot of how to register a passkey another way.":::

-3. Choose **iPhone or iPad** and go through the rest of the flow to register a passkey on your device.
+3. Choose **iPhone or iPad** and go through the rest of the flow to register a passkey on the device.

    :::image type="content" border="true" source="media/howto-register-passwordless-passkey-direct-android/choose-ios-device.png" alt-text="Screenshot of how to choose another way on iOS if you have trouble.":::